Crio-Bytes/IBD-2022-Master-Repository/Web-Authentication/README.md

 Now, if you want to enable such authentication functionality in your website, How can you do so?

-there are different authentication service providers such as Firebase authentication, Okta etc. which allows you to enable authentication in your web application.
+There are different authentication service providers such as Firebase authentication, Okta etc. which allows you to enable authentication in your web application.

 In this micro-byte we are going to see how to enable **SSO authentication** using **Firebase**.

-**🚀Activity 3:**
+### **🚀 Activity 3:**

 To create a Firebase project, follow these steps: